sleepiie/sleepiie/README.md

 # hello

-i work on python projects here on private repositories.
+i do some cool stuff. currently cookin up somethin cool. most of my work is in private repositories and not listed here.

 ## Portfolio 💻